hammad5421/DataSciencePortfolio/src/content/blog/astro-rewrite.md

 recommended: []
 ---

-As a full-stack developer, I try to stay up-to-date on frontend trends and tools, but I wouldn't say I'm an expert in the frontend or design.
-Nonetheless, I jumped on the hype train and rewrote my personal website in Astro, a new web framework for writing fast websites that ship minimal JavaScript (and uses something called an [Island Architecture](https://docs.astro.build/en/concepts/islands/)) while still allowing you to selectively use familiar UI tools like React, and with first class support for Markdown.
+Astro has been generating a lot of buzz recently, as a web framework that let's you writing fast websites that ship minimal JavaScript (and uses something called an [Island Architecture](https://docs.astro.build/en/concepts/islands/)) while still allowing you to selectively use familiar UI tools like React, and with first class support for Markdown.

-I’ll walk you through my experience working with Astro to build a simple site.
+I decided to see what all the fuss was about by re-writing my personal website using Astro.
+I'll walk you through how it went.

 ## Why Did I Rewrite My Site?

-First and foremost, I wanted an excuse to try out Astro and I wasn't particularly happy with my current site.
+First and foremost, I wanted an excuse to try out Astro but I also wasn't particularly happy with my current site.

 My site started out as a single page, written in React — not just an SPA but actually just a single page — basically an HTML resume.
 And it stayed like that for a while.